Southeast Asia Dissertation Completion Awards

 Funded by Bringing Southeast Asia Home, an initiative sponsored by the Henry Luce Foundation Initiative on Southeast Asia, these awards are meant to provide one semester of funding for students near the end of their graduate career.
 To receive the funds, students must have completed all their coursework requirements and qualifying exams and must have already completed writing a substantial part of their dissertation.
 These funds are awarded in the Spring semester for students intending to graduate either in the same Spring semester or the following Fall.
 They are not intended to cover the cost of research.
 Because awards are made at the amount equivalent to an RAship/TAship ($7,850), the recipient’s home department may also cover the cost of tuition, health insurance, and fees; however, this is not guaranteed and is at the discretion of the home department.
 Applications are due annually, mid-Fall semester to receive funds for the following Spring.

-The next deadline to apply for these funds is October 3, 2022.
-Applications can be submitted to the CAC’s Associate Director, Kevin Fogg.
+The next deadline to apply for these funds is October 3, 2023.
+Applications can be submitted to the CAC’s Assistant Director for Southeast Asia Initiatives, Becky Butler.

 To apply for a Dissertation Completion Award, please submit: